diobat/ID.all/docs/index.rst

 2. Connect the receiver/SDR kit to your chosen platform via USB, remember to use an adequate antenna to the carrier wave you intend to sniff.

-  | Run rtl_test on the command line to check if the kit was properly detected and if no warnings or errors were returned.
+  | Run rtl_test on the command line to check if the kit was properly detected and no warnings or errors were returned.

 3. Make sure you are on the project's root folder.
 It should be located at ""$/SoundGen_Python/SoundGen_Python/".